stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 of eyes, its long, unnatural annals, and the murder which had cursed it.

-  The terror which brought me to the scene was a sudden and portentous confirmation of the mountaineers&rsquo; wildest legends.
+  The terror which brought me to the scene was a sudden and portentous confirmation of the mountaineers' wildest legends.
 One summer night, after a thunderstorm of unprecedented violence, the countryside was aroused by a squatter stampede which no mere delusion could create.
 The pitiful throngs of natives shrieked and whined of the unnamable horror which had descended upon them, and they were not doubted.
 They had not seen it, but had heard such cries from one